 Where are Guardrails required?
 (R312.1.1)

-The open side of any walking surface, which include stairs, ramps, and landings, must be provided with a guardrail when the floor surface is located more than 30 inches (measured vertically) to the adjacent floor or grade at any point within 36 inches (measured horizontally) from the edge at the open side of the walking surface.
-To better understand this visually, lets take a look at the graphic below:
+The open side of any walking surface, which include floors, stairs, ramps, and landings, must be provided with a guardrail when the floor surface is located more than 30 inches (measured vertically) to the adjacent floor or grade at any point within 36 inches (measured horizontally) from the edge at the open side of the walking surface.

-So whether there is a slope or a sudden drop, a guardrail shall be provided when the drop is more than 30 inches within 36 inches from the edge.
+So whether there is a slope or a sudden drop, a guardrail shall be provided when the drop is more than 30 inches within 36 inches from the edge of the open side.

 Minimum Required Guardrail Height (R312.1.2)